-The following guidelines for locating wagon trails in hilly, or mountainous forested terrain was primarily taken from the Oregon-California Trails Association's MET Field Manual.1
+The Hugo Emigrant Trails Committee (Trails Committee) was formed to bring together all those who want to learn more about the early transportation in the area, from the casual admirer to the dedicated researcher.1 The following guidelines for locating wagon trails in hilly, or mountainous forested terrain is primarily taken from the Oregon-California Trails Association's MET Field Manual.2

-1. In hilly or mountainous terrain, emigrant wagons generally followed ridges or higher elevations rather than gullies, ravines, or canyons.
-Evidence of trails is likely to be found on ridges rather than down or up narrow canyons or ravines.

-2. Staying high would usually avoid seasonal muddy ground that could trap wagons.
+- 1. In hilly or mountainous terrain, emigrant wagons generally followed ridges or higher elevations rather than gullies, ravines, or canyons.
+Evidence of trails is likely to be found on ridges rather than down or up narrow canyons or ravines. - 2.
+Staying high would usually avoid seasonal muddy ground that could trap them.
 Staying high also mostly avoided the deeper sections of gullies which when crossing required that the sides be dug out and the bottoms filled in to allow the passage of the wagons.
-This strenuous labor usually kept the wagons higher uphill where the cuts were more shallow.

-3. Where possible, emigrants would avoid forested areas as these areas required intensive efforts to blaze trails wide enough for their wagons.
+This strenuous labor usually kept the wagons higher uphill where the cuts were more shallow. - 3.
+Where possible, emigrants would avoid forested areas as these areas required intensive efforts to blaze trails wide enough for their wagons.
 Where wagon trails were necessary in forested areas the path would usually follow earlier Indian, trapper, or pack train trails, as less labor was necessary to widen a trail versus blazing a trail from start.